serafinsanchez/auction-scout/README.md

 - AI-powered price estimation endpoint
 - Automated tests for core endpoints
 - Modular, maintainable codebase

-## Overview
-This project now uses a unified backend service to aggregate, normalize, and serve auction and item data to the frontend.
-The frontend is fully decoupled from third-party APIs for auctions/items, and all data flows through the backend.

-This backend service aggregates and normalizes auction and item data from Dickensheet (https://www.dickensheet.com) and exposes a unified API for use by the frontend and AI valuation services.
-It includes resilient scraping, scheduled refresh, error handling, and health monitoring.

 ## Aggregation Flow
 - Scrapes the main auction list from Dickensheet.